-Our aim is to ensure children understand and learn to love the culture of France and to gain good
+Our aim is to ensure children understand and learn to love the culture of France primarily and to gain

-listening and speaking skills.
-We use lively role play, games, bingos, songs and activities to make
+French cultural festivals are introduced through lively role play, games, bingos, songs and activities to

-It is a pleasure to teach your children and we hope they enjoy the lessons as much as I do.
-If you have
+It is a pleasure to teach your children and I hope they enjoy it as much as we do.
+If you have specific